LeoHaoVIP/Human-Face-Recognition/README.md

 This project is an implementation for human face recognition based on local feature descriptors and fisher_faces, coded in Python language.

-Here we use SIFT, SURF, ORB to extract the local feature descriptor of human face.
+For local feature descriptors, here we use SIFT, SURF, ORB to extract the local feature descriptor of human face.

 ## Project Structure